Take on Distributed Caching

 While the time complexity for this operation is O(N), the constant times are fairly low.
 For example, Redis running on an entry-level laptop can scan a 1 million key database in 40 milliseconds.

-you should first get all keys with the Keys method.
-It uses SCAN under the hood
+, you can invalidate keys by using the Keys method, which uses SCAN under the hood.

 _SCAN_

-commands allow for incremental iteration, returning only a small number of elements per call, they can be used in production without the downside of commands like_KEYS_
+command allows incremental iteration, returning only a small number of elements per call.
+This makes it usable in production without the downsides of blocking commands like_KEYS_

 or_SMEMBERS_

-You must iterate over all keys, with help of the cursor, and get all keys that match the pattern.
-Again iterate over matched keys and delete them one by one.
+You must iterate over all keys using a cursor, match the desired pattern, and delete the matched keys one by one.

 Conclusion

-Be careful about caching.
-You can use a combination of these patterns to find a solution working for you.
+Be cautious when implementing caching.
+Use a combination of these strategies to find a solution that works for your specific needs.

 There are only two hard things in Computer Science: cache invalidation and naming things. — Phil Karlton